-- The provision of information for matrimonial proceedings is a statutory duty under service standards for this are also contained with the Authority's Customer Charters. such direction and invoice the parties according to the Court's direction. - for in Regulation and specific legislation.
+- The provision of information for matrimonial proceedings is a statutory duty under both Regulation and over-riding Divorce legislation.
+The Authority will administer the service standards for this are also contained with the Authority's Customer Charters. such direction and invoice the parties according to the Court's direction. - The provision of Preserved Benefit and Transfer Value information is also prescribed for in Regulation and specific legislation.
 The Authority will provide such information in accordance with its legal obligations to members and/or their representatives.
 In this context a member's representative may be any financial advisor appointed by the member, any third party administrator authorised by the member to obtain such information or the administrators of any occupational scheme acting for the member in a new or subsequent employment.
 Where transfer value information is requested by an advisor or pensions' administration company for an active member of the pension scheme, then a statement of entitlement will only be provided as a result of sent directly to the member concerned and not any third party.